 Liturgy – “Peace upon the surface; Peace below; Still the ripples; Calm the winds that blow.”(“deerkh amaar amagalan; Deerkh baina; Door alsalam; mavaant badgalama darmlan.”)

 The area inside the perimeter is considered a sanctuary by all who enter.
-Anyone who performs a physically violent act inside the sanctuary suffers the Cursed condition.
+Anyone who performs a physically violent act inside the sanctuary suffers the Damned state.
 The sanctuary automatically breaks either at dawn, if the officiant performs a violent act within the sanctuary, or if the officiant leaves the area.

 Rite of Ascension